The new provisions for businesses regarding public signs and posters, trademarks appearing on products, and francization will come into effect in:

 • When you publish offers of employment or promotion requiring knowledge of a language other than French (in French only), specify the reasons for this requirement.

-1. Assess the actual language needs associated with the duties to be performed (take the self-assessment [in French only]).
+• Assessing the actual language needs of the position (take the self-assessment [in French only]);

-3. Restrict as much as possible the number of positions involving duties whose performance requires knowledge of another language.
+• Limiting the number of positions requiring knowledge of another language.

 Francization committee